-Project: Viability of low head hydropower in developing countries under current and future conditions
+Project: Viability of small hydropower on the Zambezi basin under current and future conditions

-Supervisors: Prof Paul Bates, Dr Sam Williamson and Dr Francesca Pianosi
+Supervisors: Professor Paul Bates, Dr Sam Williamson and Dr Francesca Pianosi

 Simbi obtained a BSc in Physics from the Warwick University in 2009, and completed an MSc in Civil Engineering at the University of Southampton in 2011.
 For his MSc dissertation, Simbi undertook an investigation into modelling the operation of Waste Stabilisation Ponds using software originally developed to study the evolution of water quality in large water bodies, such as lakes and reservoirs.